 One of the most exciting events in Jewish history is the reunification of the Holy City of Jerusalem, the eternal Jewish capital, in 1967.

-Jerusalem Day, or Yom Yerushalayim in Hebrew, falls on the 28th day of the Hebrew month of Iyar, commemorating the reunification of the eternal capital of Israel in June 1967, during the Six Day War.
+Jerusalem Day, or Yom Yerushalayim in Hebrew, which Israel is about to celebrate, falls on the 28th day of the Hebrew month of Iyar, commemorating the reunification of the eternal capital of Israel in June 1967, during the Six Day War.

 In celebration, each year tens of thousands of people participate in the annual Jerusalem Day parade, known as Rikud Degalim – The Flag Dance.
 It begins in the afternoon and ends at the Western Wall plaza.